TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 Now, jump over to the Alexa section which covers "binding" the controller entities in Home Assistant to a Smart Thermostat for Alexa.
 ## Alexa Smart Home Skill
-Alexa Smart Home Skill allows us to configure smart home devices for natively controlling with alexa, such a deivce, from alexa's point of view is called an *endpoint*.</br>
+Alexa Smart Home Skill allows us to configure smart home devices for natively controlling with alexa, such a device, from alexa's point of view is called an *endpoint*.</br>
 This section will guide you on building a Smart Home Skill that will bind the Home Assistant entities as an endpoint of type Smart Thermostat, allowing you to control the ac unit natively:</br>
 - Alexa, turn on the *endpoint name*
 - Alexa, set the temperature of the *endpoint name* to 28